Skip to main content

 SAN toolkit

-The tool kit is installed automatically when you install the NetApp Host Utilities package.
-This kit provides the sanlun utility, which helps you manage LUNs and HBAs.
+Installing the NetApp Host Utilities package automatically installs the toolkit.
+This kit provides the sanlun utility, which helps you manage LUNs and host bus adapters (HBAs).
 The sanlun command returns information about the LUNs mapped to your host, multipathing, and information necessary to create initiator groups.

 Example